Tuesday, April 2, 2024

 Saturday, March 23, 2024

-Neo4j Course Compilation Book, PDF
+Neo4j Course Compilation Book, PDF, 3 courses

 I started a book of complied Neo4j courses passed by me.
 The courses originally are published on https://graphacademy.neo4j.com/, in HTML format, with a separate webpage for each section.
 I wanted a reference where I can do a global search and eventually I plan to add index section with main concepts.
 I emailed to Neo4j GraphAcademy to check what they think of it, and they did not reply.
 So I go with "if it is not forbidden, then it is allowed".
 As a data scientist, I was selecting courses which are beneficial for me.
 I started with 3 courses (Neo4j Fundamentals, Cypher Fundamentals, Graph Data Modeling Fundamentals) and I plan to add others.